duckdb/duckdb-web/docs/api/adbc.md

 |:---|:---|:---|:---|
 | `StatementBindStream` |  Bind Arrow Stream.
 This can be used for bulk inserts or prepared statements.| `(AdbcStatement*, ArrowArrayStream*, AdbcError*)` | `StatementBindStream(&adbc_statement, &input_data, &adbc_error)` |

+## Examples

+Regardless of the programming language being used, there are two database options which will be required to utilize ADBC with DuckDB.
+The first one is the `driver`, which takes a path to the DuckDB library.
+The second option is the `entrypoint`, which is an exported function from the DuckDB-ADBC driver that initializes all the ADBC functions.
+Once we have configured these two options, we can optionally set the `path` option, providing a path on disk to store our DuckDB database.
+If not set, a memory database is created.
+After configuring all the necessary options, we can proceed to initialize our database.
+Below is how you can do so with various different language environments.

-## C++ Example
+### C++

-We begin our example by declaring the essential variables for querying data through ADBC.
+We begin our C++ example by declaring the essential variables for querying data through ADBC.
 These variables include Error, Database, Connection, Statement handling, and an Arrow Stream to transfer data between DuckDB and the application.

 ```cpp
 AdbcError adbc_error;